-5. EPA Arbitrarily Fails to Follow Prescribed Practices for Dealing with Uncertainty
+D. EPA's Estimate for the Social Cost of Methane Arbitrarily Fails to Follow Prescribed Practices for Dealing with Uncertainty

 EPA notes that "several important factors" are "incomplete[ly] or inadequate[ly] represent[ed] in the integrated assessment models," including uncertainty over catastrophic damages and extrapolation of damages to high temperatures.
-That mere mention of significant uncertainty that could lead to much higher social cost of methane estimates hardly satisfies Circular A-4's requirements for quantitative treatment of uncertainty.
-The IWG highlighted a 95th percentile estimate to address uncertainty over catastrophic damages, tipping points, option value, and risk aversion.
-EPA should have done the same, but failed to do so.
-EPA admits that the distributions "have long right tails" and depicts a range of estimates from the 5th to 95th percentiles, but by giving a 5th percentile estimate equal standing with the 95th percentile estimate, EPA obscures the significance of low-probability, high-catastrophe outcomes.
-PPA outcomes.
-PPA's incorrect choices of discount rate and domestic-only perspective, the sign of net benefits for the proposed reconsideration would have shifted from positive to sharply negative.
+190 That mere mention of significant uncertainty that could lead to much higher social cost of methane estimates hardly satisfies Circular A-4's requirements for quantitative treatment of uncertainty.
+191 The IWG highlighted a 95th percentile estimate to address uncertainty over catastrophic damages, tipping points, option value, and risk aversion.
+192 EPA should have done the same, but failed to do so.
+EPA admits that the distributions "have long right tails" 193 and depicts a range of estimates from the 5th to 95th percentiles, 194 but by giving a 5th percentile estimate equal standing with the 95th percentile estimate, EPA obscures the significance of low-probability, high-catastrophe outcomes.
+Under sensitivity analyses that treated such low-probability, high-catastrophe outcomes seriously, even with EPA's incorrect choices of discount rate and domestic-only perspective, the sign of net benefits for the proposed deregulation would have shifted from positive to sharply negative.
 By failing to give serious treatment to such sensitivity analyses, EPA overlooks how different (and more plausible) assumptions would change its cost-benefit calculation.

-(Uncertainty in general, as well as uncertainty over the discount rate in particular, are discussed in greater detail in the technical appendices attached to these comments.)
+Uncertainty in general, as well as uncertainty over the discount rate in particular, are discussed in greater detail in the technical appendices attached to these comments.